fivenet-app/fivenet/README.md

 Please see [development documentation](https://fivenet.app/development).

+## Translations (i18n)

+Want to help translate FiveNet or fix a translation issue?
+You can join the translation group by heading over to [FiveNet's POEditor.com project here](https://poeditor.com/join/project/hszo85uo3K).

+Thanks to [POEditor](https://poeditor.com/) for providing FiveNet with a free translation project!

 ## Security

 If you find a vulnerability or a potential vulnerability in FiveNet, please see the [security release process](SECURITY.md).